Reduce AI Cheating with Assignment Design

 Trust makes assignments tap into social knowledge construction by having students invite others to participate in the assignment.
 For instance, in the User Experience Research Project mentioned above, students have to find three-five peers to conduct usability testing of an educational digital tool, and they present this data in their final report.

-Another way to provide social knowledge construction is to encourage students to get feedback on their assignment from, or to share what they learned from the assignment with, individuals outside the class.
+Another way to provide social knowledge construction is to encourage students to get feedback on their assignment from, or to share what they learned from the assignment, with individuals outside the class.

 Trial and Error.
 Give students the opportunity to learn through failure.
 In Torrey Trust’s classes, if students fail part or all of an assignment, she gives them feedback on how to improve their grade and then gives them additional time to revise and resubmit their work.